akto-api-security/tests-library/remediation/MUST_CONTAIN_RESPONSE_HEADERS.md

 ### Step 2: Test HTTP Headers
 Use online tools like [SecurityHeaders](https://securityheaders.com) to analyze the HTTP response headers of your website.

-### Step 3: Regular Audit and Update
-Regularly review and update your security headers to conform to the latest security practices.

-Note that the security of your web application does not solely depend on HTTP headers.
-They are a part of many security measures you need to take to secure your web applications.
-Always follow the best security practices.